KRFOSS/kali-docs/development/setting-up-packaging-system/index.md

 #### Installing packages

-We will install tools that we will use later for packaging. [`packaging-dev`](https://packages.debian.org/sid/packaging-dev) is a metapackage, and will install many of the proper packages that are needed.
+We will install tools that we will use later for packaging. [`packaging-dev`](https://packages.debian.org/sid/packaging-dev) is a metapackage, and will install many of the proper packages that are needed:

 ```console
 kali@kali:~$ sudo apt update